joshwuhh/Portfolio/ExcelBudgetPlanner.md

-Got it!
-Thanks for the clear example.
-Based on your scenario, here’s how the formulas will work to ensure:
 1. If a Debt or Car Loan balance is **partially paid off** in a month (e.g., only $200 needed instead of the full $500 contribution), the **excess ($300)** is redirected to Savings.
 2. If a Debt or Car Loan balance is **fully paid off** (reaches $0), the **entire contribution ($500)** is redirected to Savings in the following month.